 All games must commence on time as our schedule for a Saturday is very tight and other age groups play after.

-MiniRoos Preschool will do 15 minutes of skills followed by a game in 2 x 10 min halves with a 5 min break between.
+MiniRoos Preschool will do 15 minutes of skills followed by a game from 10:35–11:10 am in 2 x 15 min halves with a 5 min break at half time.

-MiniRoos Under 6 Kindy will play 2 x 15 min halves with a 5 min break between.
+MiniRoos Kindy will do 20 minutes training/skills followed by a game from 9.55–10.30 am in 2 x 15 min halves with 5 min break at half time.

 Belwest provides the playing shirt for the game and players are asked to dress appropriately for the weather.
 Players are allowed to wear tracksuit pants and long sleeve tops (under their playing shirt) if desired.
 Our club colours are white shorts and red socks which can be purchased at the merchandising shop on any day that soccer events are on.